Vietnam.vn - Nền tảng quảng bá Việt Nam

 The letter, signed by the foreign ministers of Jordan, Egypt, Saudi Arabia, Qatar and the UAE, and Palestinian presidential adviser Hussein al-Sheikh, asserted that Palestinians must remain in their homeland and participate in the reconstruction process.

-In a letter of protest, the Arab ministers asserted: "The Palestinian people will live on their land and help rebuild it.
-They should not be deprived of their right to self-determination in the process."
+In the letter of protest, the Arab ministers asserted: "The Palestinian people will live on their land and help rebuild it.
+They should not be deprived of their right to self-determination in this process."

 Israeli soldiers in the Gaza Strip.
 Photo: CC/Wiki

-Earlier in late January, Mr Trump proposed that Jordan and Egypt take in Palestinians from Gaza, raising concerns about the risk of permanent expulsion.
-Arab countries rejected the proposal, while Palestinians warned that it could be an act of ethnic cleansing.
+Earlier in late January, Mr. Trump proposed Jordan and Egypt take Palestinians from Gaza, raising concerns about the risk of permanent expulsion.
+Arab countries rejected the proposal, while Palestinians warned it could be an act of ethnic cleansing.

 In Gaza, where fighting has eased following a ceasefire, Palestinians are appealing for billions of dollars in emergency aid to deal with the humanitarian disaster.
-A Palestinian Authority official said at least $6.5 billion is needed to provide temporary housing for Gaza’s more than two million residents.
-Hamas, meanwhile, has asked for 200,000 tents and 60,000 convoys of vehicles to shelter the displaced.
+A Palestinian Authority official said at least $6.5 billion is needed to provide temporary housing for more than two million Gaza residents.
+Hamas, meanwhile, has asked for 200,000 tents and 60,000 convoys to shelter the displaced.

-Countries including Egypt, Qatar, Jordan, Türkiye and China have expressed their willingness to help with reconstruction, but Palestinian officials have accused Israel of delaying the delivery of aid to Gaza.
-Imports of aid have been hampered by Israeli concerns that some supplies could be used for military purposes.
+Countries including Egypt, Qatar, Jordan, Turkey and China have expressed their willingness to help with reconstruction, but Palestinian officials have accused Israel of delaying the delivery of aid to Gaza.
+Imports of aid remain hampered by Israeli concerns that some supplies could be used for military purposes.

 Many Palestinians returned home after the conflict to find only rubble.
-Gaza businessman Imad Turk said his home and timber factory were completely destroyed.
-"We don't know when the reconstruction will start, or whether the ceasefire will hold.
-We don't want to be forgotten by the world," he said.
+Gaza businessman Imad Turk said his home and timber factory had been completely destroyed.
+"We don't know when the rebuilding will start, or whether the ceasefire will hold.
+We don't want to be forgotten by the world ," he said.

 Ngoc Anh (according to Reuters, CNN)